-- MONOCLONAL GAMULTIPLE MYELOMAOPATHY OF UNDETERMINED SIGNIFICANCE: a benign proliferation of plasma cells can occur where there is high amounts of monoclonal antibody.
+MONOCLONAL GAMULTIPLE MYELOMAOPATHY OF UNDETERMINED SIGNIFICANCE: A benign proliferation of plasma cells can occur where there are high amounts of monoclonal antibody.
 This condition is called monoclonal gammopathy of undetermined significance or MGUS.
 MGUS resembles multiple myeloma but with lower antibody levels.
 This condition is shown to transform into multiple myeloma at the rate of 1-2%

-- SMOULDERING MYELOMA: a type of proliferative disease of plasma cells.
+SMOLDERING MYELOMA: A type of proliferative disease of plasma cells.
 It is the pre-malignant stage of multiple myeloma.

-- OBESITY: obesity by increase of body mass index by 5 is shown to significantly increase the chances of developing multiple myeloma by 11%.
+OBESITY: obesity by an increase of body mass index by 5 is shown to significantly increase the chances of developing multiple myeloma by 11%.

-- RACE: the African-American race is more prone to the disease than the other races.
+RACE: the African-American race is more prone to develop multiple myeloma disease than the other races.

 - Pain usually involves the spine and ribs.
-Spinal chord may get compressed and lead to kyphosis.
+The spinal cord may get compressed and lead to kyphosis.

-- Also, the calcium from the bones are released into the blood leading to hypercalcaemia.
+- Also, the calcium from the bones is released into the blood leading to hypercalcemia.

-- Multiple myeloma produces increased number of proteins, especially immunoglobulins and free light chains.
+- Multiple myelomas produce an increased number of proteins, especially immunoglobulins and free light chains.
 These get accumulated in the blood and then into the kidneys.